 The Contractor shall comply with 42 C.F.R.
 438.330(d) to conduct PIPs which focus on both clinical and non-clinical areas.
 PIPs focused on clinical areas, as designated by the Department, may address preventive and chronic health care needs of the whole Enrollee population and subpopulations, including, but not limited to Medicaid eligibility category, type of disability or special health care needs, race, ethnicity, gender and age.
 PIPs focused on non-clinical areas, as designated by the Department, may address issues such as improving the quality, availability, and accessibility of services provided by the Contractor to Enrollees and Providers.
 Such aspects of service should include, but not be limited to availability, accessibility, cultural competency of services, and complaints, grievances, and Appeals.

-shall implement PIPs as follows to achieve significant improvements that are sustained over time, in health outcomes and Enrollee satisfaction:
+The Department and its contracted EQRO shall determine PIP focus areas, and the Contractor shall implement PIPs as follows to achieve significant improvements that are sustained over time, in health outcomes and Enrollee satisfaction: